Minorca Mount, Denholme, Bradford. West Yorkshire BD13 4AY

 Our Curriculum this Half Term:

-English: Focus books- Messy Magpie, Beegu
+English: Focus books- Ferdie's Springtime Blossom

-Visits and visitors: N/A
+Visits and visitors: Harlow Carr visit

 PE